 - Leave it there and wait for a strike

-- If you don’t get a strike, try lifting your rod up and drow to move the bait
+- If you don’t get a strike, try lifting your rod up and down to move the bait

 When you get vertical jigging with a drop shot rig correctly, you can be very successful and catch almost every fish you see on your fishfinder.

-When fishing a drop shot rig with the drop and drag technique, you are essentially dragging the weight along the bottom with your bait suspended above it.
-You can do this by either drifting with a boat or kayak or casting and winding in the rig from a boat or shore.
+When fishing a drop shot rig with the drop and drag technique, you essentially drag the weight along the bottom with your bait suspended above it.
+You can do this by drifting in a kayak/ boat or by casting and winding in the rig from the shore.

 Here is how you do it: